shabaz123/pico-eurocard/README.md

 Rev 1.2 - Adds some pads on the underside of the SOIC footprints, that are suitable for decoupling capacitors, and for optional output feedback components if the soldered SOIC component is an op-amp.
 Also, the corners of the board have been rounded very slightly (0.5 mm radius).
 Previously, the corners had no radius.

+Rev 1.3 - Added some pads to make it slightly easier to plug on a daughter board made from (say) stripboard.